vatpac-technology/sops/docs/terminal/Sydney TCU/operations.md

 When assigning levels on descent to aircraft, remember that you will not receive "Next" Coordination on aircraft assigned Standard Assignable Levels (ie A050 for Jets, A030 for Non-Jets), meaning an aircraft could depart at any time without prior warning and climb to A050.
 So in order to assure separation between arrivals and departures, do not assign below **A060** to aircraft until they are clear of the active runway's departure path.

 !!! example
-    For an aircraft inbound from the north on the BOREE3A arrival Runway 34R, assign A060 until south of the field, then lower as required
+    For an aircraft inbound from the north on the BOREE3A arrival Runway 34R, assign no lower than A060 until south of the field, then lower as required
 ### Parallel Runway Operations

 #### Runway Selection